oznergaps/Lesson1-GitHub-Python/README.md

 ## 📝 Next Steps (Part 1 of your graded assignment).
 * (**Step 1**) Save a back up of the current README for this repository as README_BKP.
 Then create a new README file for this repository.
 Your new README me must have: Your Name, Your Email, Your GitHub ID, and a photo/image (can be of yourself, a pet, a drawing, etc.).
-* (**Step 2**) Write your first python script with the following specifications:
+* (**Step 2**) Use Spyder to write your first python script with the following specifications:
-  * It must be named exactly "hello.py"
+  * The program file name must be exactly "hello.py"
+  * The program must contain at least two function definitions as follows:
-  * It should print the string "Hello World!" exactly as shown.
+    * "hello_world()" will take no arguments and will return the string "Hello World!" exactly as shown.
+    * "hello_world_n(N)" will take one argument (N) and will return the string "Hello World!
+Hello World!
+Hello World! ...
+Hello World!" with exactly N repetitions.
 * (**Step 3**) You must save this script, commit it, and push it to this repository.
 * (**Step 4**) Verify that your code passes the python test that will run upon committing.
-* (**Step 5**) Continue with the rest of the first assignment on canvas.
+* (**Step 5**) Open the notebook "Hwk1_Questions.ipynb" and complete all questions.
+* (**Step 6**) Save the notebook, commit it on GitHub, and verify that your submission passes all tests that run upon committing.
-* (**Step 6**) When everything is working and you have created your markdown file, open a pull request and let me know that you’ve finished this assignment.
+* (**Step 7**) When everything is working and you have created your markdown file, open a pull request and let me know that you’ve finished this assignment.
 * (**Optional**) Add more information to your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * (**Optional**) Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.